CDSoft/sp/doc/sp.rst

 Older Python versions
 =====================

-This document describes the usage of SP with Python 2.6.
+This document describes the usage of SP with Python 2.6 or Python 3.1.
 Grammars need some adaptations to work with Python 2.5. or older.

 Separators